KenyonZhao233/Projects-of-digital-image-processing-course/README.md

 # Projects of digital image processing course
 In 2020, I am studying digital image processing.
 These are some small projects that I did.

+( Matlab uses 2019a version, some functions are not compatible with the old version.
+At present, it is determined to use the version after 2016b as much as possible )

 ### 1. Sheet music segmentation